-Adidas is Having a Massive Sale at Amazon with Up to 60% Off
+Adidas Is Having a Massive Sale at Amazon With Up to 60% Off

-Prime Day is Over But Adidas is Having a Massive Sale on Sneakers and Clothing at Amazon with Up to 60% Off
+Prime Day Is Over, but Adidas Is Having a Massive Sale on Sneakers and Clothing at Amazon

 We're still seeing major deals, markdowns and discounts roll out across fashion categories from the sale, including electronics, travel gear, designer handbags, desig